Tango is education

 They were surprised, and, I think, a little incredulous of my assertion.
 Since they never went to Buenos Aires, they could not tell for sure.
 But I do.

-I am teaching Tango in the Bay Area since January 1998, and since 1994 teaching Tango in Argentina and worldwide.
-I have discovered that the main obstacles in teaching a new student is to overcome all the previous ideas about Tango he or she brings to the class, and change them into what Tango really is.
+In my 15 years of teaching Tango in the Bay Area (and 19 years teaching Tango in Argentina and worldwide), I have discovered that the main obstacles in teaching a new student is to overcome all the previous ideas about Tango he or she brings to the class, and change them into what Tango really is.

 Now, you are probably asking: What Tango is in reality?